coding-by-vibes/simple-chatgpt-discord-bot/README.md

    - Generate necessary settings files and folders
    - Create `user_settings.json` on first run
    - Be ready to use

+## Recipe Functionality

+The bot can extract recipes from various cooking websites and format them in a clean, readable markdown format.
+Supported features include:

+- Automatic extraction of ingredients, instructions, and cooking times
+- Support for multiple recipe sources
+- Smart message splitting for long recipes
+- Clean markdown formatting for easy reading
+- Fallback mechanisms for different website structures

+To use the recipe feature, simply use the `/recipe` command followed by a recipe URL from a supported website.

 ## Contributing